 Has this happened to you?

-You spend hours writing a post, wracking your brains for the best ideas and then crafting your words on the page.
+Now that you’ve started a blog, you spend hours writing a post, wracking your brains for the best ideas and then carefully crafting every powerful word on the page.

 And then it falls flat.